Enceladeum/DalamudPlugins/README.md

-# The Enceladeum — Dalamud Plugin Repository
+# The Enceladeum Dalamud Plugin Repository

 A single custom-repository feed for all of **The Enceladeum**'s FFXIV / Dalamud plugins.
-Add the one URL below and every plugin here shows up in the in-game installer — and any plugin added later appears automatically, with no extra URL to paste.
+Add the one URL below and every plugin here shows up in the in-game installer and any plugin added later appears automatically.

 ## Installing